040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ```

-Now we have the required role for task execution we will create the task definition.
+Now we have the required role for task execution we create the task definition.
 Which consists of two parts.
 First we define a container definition via a `template_file` next we define the task definition.
-To de ploy via Fargate we need to specify at least: requires_compatibilities, network_mode, cpu and memory.
+The following settings are required for a task that will run in Fargate: requires_compatibilities, network_mode, cpu and memory.

 ```
 data "template_file" "blog" {
   template = <<EOF
   [